Hodaifa98/Pain-App-Python-Kivy/README.md

 # Pain-App-Python-Kivy
-A simple paint app made by Python and the GUI framework Kivy.
+A simple paint app made with Python and the GUI framework Kivy.

 # Screenshots: